Wellingborough: Transport

 The A45 dual carriageway skirting to the south, links the town with the A14, and M1 which also allows links to the east and west of the country.
 The A45 links Wellingborough with Northampton, Rushden, Higham Ferrers, Raunds, Thrapston, Oundle and Peterborough.

 The town is served by a bus network provided by Stagecoach in Northants, Centrebus with local Wellingborough buses the W1, W2 and W8 links the town centre (Church Street) with local suburbs and villages.
 Departing every 30 minutes the X4 service also links the town with Milton Keynes, Northampton, Kettering, Corby, Oundle and Peterborough.
 Other routes include 44/45, X46 and X47.

 East Midlands Railway operate direct trains to London St Pancras International from Wellingborough railway station, departing every 30 minutes, with an average journey time of around 55 minutes.
 The railway line also connects Wellingborough with Bedford, Luton, Kettering, Corby, Leicester, Nottingham, Derby, Sheffield and Leeds.
 Just north of the railway station is a GB Railfreight location, usage is for London Underground maintenance and other freight services.
+Platform 4 was rebuilt and opened in 2021.

 Several UK airports are within two hours' drive of the town, including London Luton, East Midlands, Birmingham and London Stansted.
 Luton can be reached directly by train while East Midlands and Stansted can be reached by one change at Leicester.
 Sywell Aerodrome, located 5 miles northwest of Wellingborough, caters for private flying, flight training and corporate flights.